Meet the Bosc Family

-Paul Bosc Sr.’s wife holds a B.A. from Brock University and a Masters in Public Administration from Niagara University, New York.
-Madame, as she is affectionately called, is a former French teacher who loves to welcome her former students to the winery.
-She is a tremendous ambassador for the winery.
+Paul Bosc Sr.’s wife received a B.A. from Brock University and a Masters in Public Administration from Niagara University, New York.
+Madame, as she was affectionately called, was a former French teacher who loved welcoming her former students to the winery.
+She was a tremendous ambassador for the winery.
 In 2006 she, along with her husband, were named Niagara-on-the-Lake’s Citizens of the Year and presented with the Lord Mayor’s Award of Excellence.

 Paul Jr.’s wife was an East Coaster who earned a B. Sc. from Dalhousie University.
 Her career started in the pharmaceutical industry in sales, sales training and marketing.
 As Vice President of Marketing & Administration for Château des Charmes she was the brand custodian and responsible for all aspects of the guest experience.
 This included staff training and development, marketing, public relations and advertising, as well as overseeing the hospitality programs at the winery.
 She was also responsible for streamlining business processes and keeping the IT infrastructure running smoothly.
 She was the winery representative on various marketing and tourism committees in the industry.